warestack/platform/CONTRIBUTING.md

 - Code and configurations should be well-documented and maintainable.
 - Describe in the PR what the changes are, their purpose, and any issues they address or enhancements they provide.
 - Before submitting, test your changes thoroughly.
-Ensure they don't negatively impact existing seeds.
+Ensure they don't negatively impact existing blueprints.
 - All PRs should be reviewed by at least one other contributor or maintainer.
 - Avoid large monolithic PRs; keep them focused and modular.